dmcbride/git-tools/README.md

   list of checkout history (only the most recent 10 unique branches) by using `git reflog`, and pulling out the data.

+  This also has options to automatically check out the other branch as well allowing you to just hit up-arrow and then put in the number.
+The number doesn't need any of the `@{-}` characters - just digits is fine.

+  If the option is `-?` or `-all`, it will show all the numbers for the last 10 branches, not just the ones that `git switch` understands, which can then be fed back into cohist.

+  And if the option is `/.../`, then it will use that regex to find the most recently used branch that matches, and switch to that branch.
+Useful if your branch names have non-overlapping unique names, such as Jira tags (usually).